wdacom/sdbc/README.md

 ## Requirements

 * Scala 2.11 or Scala 2.10
-* H2, PostgreSQL, or Microsoft SQL Server
+* Cassandra (2.11 only), H2, PostgreSQL, or Microsoft SQL Server

 Include an implementation of the [SLF4J](http://slf4j.org/) logging interface, turn on debug logging, and all your query executions will be logged with the query text and the parameter name-value map.